md-siam/flutter_puzzle_hack/README.md

    The above picture is showing the "Puzzle Hack" game running on an android device.
 It's also presenting all the functionality of the game.
 Like:
   </p>

 1. Dark/Light mode switch
-  2. Sample of a sorted board
+2. Sample image of a sorted board
-  3. Total number of moves
+3. Total number of 'Moves'
+4. 'Reset' button
-  4. Dropdown menu for 'Mute' & and 'Info' functionality
+5. Dropdown menu for 'Mute' & and 'Info' functionality
-  5. Animated 'Dash'.
-Click it to see the magic!
+6. Animated 'Dash'.
+Click it for the magic!
-  6. Timer
+7. Timer

   <p align="center">
     <a href="https://md-siam.github.io/puzzle_hack/" target="_blank"><img src="screenshots/images/PlayNow.png" height="80" ></img></a>